rohanmr/My-Business-Website/README.md

 # My-Business-Website

-Mybusiness is a local business Website.
+My business is a local business Website.

 ## Technologies Used: